Delay-Aware Hierarchical Federated Learning: System Model and Machine Learning Methodology

 \section{System Model and Machine Learning Methodology}

-In this section, we first describe our hierarchical edge network system model (Sec.~\ref{subsec:syst1}) and formalize the ML task of our interest (Sec.~\ref{subsec:syst2}).
+In this section, we first describe our hierarchical edge network system model (Sec.~\ref{subsec:syst1}) and formalize the ML task under consideration (Sec.~\ref{subsec:syst2}).
 Then, we develop our delay-aware federated learning procedure, {\tt DFL} (Sec.~\ref{subsec:syst3}).
+A list of acronyms and symbols used is provided in Table~\ref{table:res} and~\ref{table:notation}.